-Formed to protect and enhance the unspoilt natural beauty, tranquility and rural amenity of the Wiggonholt area, the Wiggonholt Association has widened its mission to include the protection of the Sussex countryside and the natural environment in general.
+Formed to protect and enhance the unspoilt natural beauty, tranquility and rural amenity of the Wiggonholt area, the Wiggonholt Association has widened its mission to include the protection of the Sussex countryside, the built environment and the natural environment in general.

 The WA has never been a protest or campaigning group.
 It has earned respect and become influential by using informed argument, backed by a thorough knowledge of the planning system and local government procedures.
 This approach was decisive in obtaining charitable status.